Documentation Index

 How skills work

-Skills are markdown files in your project’s .claude/skills/ directory.
+Skills are markdown files in your project’s.claude/skills/ directory.
 They’re loaded by Claude Code (and compatible tools) in two ways:

 - Slash command — type

-- Auto-trigger — the AI detects that your task matches a skill’s description and loads it automatically
+/skill-nameto invoke a skill explicitly - Auto-trigger — the AI detects that your task matches a skill’s description and loads it automatically

 Included skills

-Every project created from the Mercur starter template includes these skills:
+Every project created from the Mercur starter template includes these skills:| Skill | What it does | When it triggers |

 mercur-cli | Guides correct usage of CLI commands (create, init, add, search, view, diff) | Working with the Mercur CLI |